-Deciding whether a portable is the best fit for your application really depends upon the application itself.
-One advantage of the portable is that it is source-capture and that it can travel between stations.
+Deciding whether a portable is the best fit for your application depends on the application itself.
+One advantage of the portable is that it is source-capture and can travel between workstations.
 One downside of the portable is that (by the nature of it being portable) the amount of filter media we can fit in the unit is limited.

 If you are welding on small items, or in a very consistent location all the time, you may want to consider one of our more fixed solutions.

 Portables have gotten a bad name, but we're trying to fix that.
 There are a few primary reasons for this, and what we plan to do about them:

 A major issue is a mismatch in product selection and application.
 Portables are one of the most affordable fume extraction methods.
 It is for this reason that most people buy them outright without considering whether they are a proper fit for their use.

 The second reason is that most portables on the market are cheaply made and not welder-friendly.
 Typical units are small and plastic with limited arm-reach.
 Therefore, we have made our portables out of thick/durable steel with a higher arm-mount position.